How to prevent injuries when shoveling snow and walking on ice

 “The more rushed we get, the more we sort of ignore things like a tweaked back when shoveling,” she said.
 “And it’s just silly.
 You don’t need to do this.
 You just need to get the car out of the driveway, and that’s what I need to do now (for shoveling).
 And then I can do the rest when I get home later.
 It’s just common sense.”

-Hunter, who has been looking at exercise injuries for 20 years, says a back injury is one of the biggest problems that can occur with shoveling – that and a concussion.
-The former, she says, can be insidious because it’s usually not until the next day that you realize you’ve strained your back or irritated one of your vertebrae.
+Hunter, who has been looking at exercise injuries for 20 years, said a back injury is one of the biggest problems that can occur with shoveling – that and a concussion.
+The former, she said, can be insidious because it’s usually not until the next day that you realize you’ve strained your back or irritated one of your vertebrae.
 Hunter offered some tips to stay safe:

 Prepare.
 It’s no secret that inclement weather is coming.
 Salt your driveway before the snow arrives so you don’t have to shovel as much.

 Pick the proper clothing.
-Dress as you would for exercising and for the cold: Think layers.
+Dress as you would for exercising and the cold: Think layers.

-Ergonomic shovels can make a big difference.
-Hunter says they are much lighter, and they have contoured handles, which reduce the bending you have to do.
+Ergonomic shovels can help.
+Hunter said they are much lighter, and they have contoured handles, which reduce the bending you have to do.

+Push, don’t lift.
+“Once you are shoveling, push the snow rather than trying to lift it,” Hunter said.
+“If, however, you do have to lift, make sure that you are bending your knees and lifting the snow with your legs and not your back.”

 Take breaks and keep hydrated.
 “It’s amazing how quickly you overheat and become dehydrated,” Hunter added.